sourcegraph/customer-training/trainings/admin-webinar/lesson-plan.md

 ❗️ If the customer isn't a Kubernetes customer, skip this section.

-❗️ The Extensions page and Batch Changes page are typically only relevant to customers setting up a custom extension or setting up a single access token for Batch Changes.
-As those both would involve CE enablement at the time of configuration, they're not included in this webinar.
+❗️ The Batch Changes page is typically only relevant to customers setting up a single access token for Batch Changes.
+As this would involve CE enablement at the time of configuration, it's not included in this webinar.

 ### API Console